Table of Contents

 Are electric motors more powerful than 250w necessary?

 To put it simply, a 500w motor can provide twice the assistance, but the batteries will last half as long.
 Given that range will be important to most bike travellers, a 250w bike with big batteries is quite adequate.

 A Bit More On Batteries

 E-bike batteries are available in a number of different configurations.
-The figure the matters most when comparing how far a battery pack will take you is the total energy stored in watt hours (Wh).
-Watt hours are easy to calculate when you know the battery specifications: battery voltage x amp hours = watt hours. eg. 48V x 11Ah = 528Wh
+The figure that matters most when comparing how far a battery pack will take you is the total energy stored in watt-hours (Wh).
+Watt-hours are easy to calculate when you know the battery specifications: battery voltage x amp hours = watt-hours. eg. 48V x 11Ah = 528Wh

 Batteries are typically found in 24, 36 and 48v configuration and the amp hours are generally between 6-17Ah.
 This results in batteries in the 200-700Wh range.
 In essence, the bigger the battery, the more distance you can cover between charges.
 Keep in mind that bigger batteries with more range are both heavier and more expensive than smaller ones.
 At the minimum, I’d suggest using one or two 400Wh+ batteries for bicycle touring.

 Batteries are mounted under the rear rack, along the seat tube or on the down tube.
 The best location for a heavy battery is the lowest and most centralised, often along the seat tube – this reduces the effect of the batteries weight on the bike handling.